UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 Deleting
 --------

-You can't actually delete anything in python...
+You can't actually directly delete values in python...

 ``del`` only deletes a name (or "unbinds" the name...)